Artikel 1. Definitions

 - in the context of a statutory regulation or legal proceedings;

-- to protect the rights or property of The Trademark Office;
+- to protect the rights or property of Trademark Office B.V.;

 - to prevent a criminal offence from being committed or to protect state security;

 - in the event of a suspicion of fraud or other illegal activities;

 - f necessary to Trademark Office B.V.’s ability to perform the agreement, see also article 16.2.

 16.5.
 If under any statutory provision or pursuant to any legal ruling Trademark Office B.V. is obliged to issue confidential information to third parties designated by the law or the competent court, and Trademark Office B.V. is unable to invoke a right of exemption provided for by law or recognised or allowed by the competent court, Trademark Office B.V. is not obliged to pay any compensation for damages and the client will not have the right to dissolve the contract on the ground of any damages thus caused.